 - Polyphagia – Experiencing hunger all the time, even within a few minutes after eating, is consider as polyphagia.
 In almost 40% of people with diabetes, the thirst mechanism is so weak that mistakenly signals as hunger.
 Also, lack of glucose absorption, removal of vital minerals, and dehydration lead to a lack of energy that is also indicated as hunger.
 Thus, people with diabetes feeling hunger all the time, even after a few minutes of eating.

 Polyuria (frequent urination), Polydipsia (sever thirst), and Polyphagia (unexplained hunger) are the most vital diabetes signs.
 Additionally, there are unique diabetes symptoms; they are diabetes symptoms in men, diabetes symptoms in women, and diabetes symptoms in children, we can discuss this in detail in the upcoming episodes.

 Diabetes without symptoms

 There are about 20 to 30% of people with diabetes diagnosed without symptoms, most commonly diabetes type 2.
-They are totally symptom-less and diagnosed during routine health checkup or during any other illness.
-Generally, this symptom-less diabetes may continue for more than 5 to 10 years by the time, diabetes complications may start affecting various organs.
-Thus, if you are at increased risk to diabetes, then you need to undergo a routine blood-glucose test to diagnose diabetes in time and stop diabetes complications.
+They are symptom-less and diagnosed during routine health checkup or any other illness.
+Generally, this symptom-less diabetes may continue for more than 5 to 10 years by the time; diabetes complications may start affecting various organs.
+Thus, if you are at increased risk of diabetes, then you need to undergo a routine blood glucose test to diagnose diabetes in time and stop diabetes complications.